John Earle (professor)

-Milestones in his life
+Early life and education

-Earle was born at Elston, Churchstow, S. Devon, on 29 January 1824, the oldest son of John Earle who was a farmer and landowner.
+Earle was born at Elston, Churchstow, South Devon, on 29 January 1824, the oldest son of John Earle who was a farmer and landowner.
 Earle was educated at Oriel College, Oxford, where he obtained first-class honors in classics.

+Career

 Earle was elected a fellow in 1848 and in 1857 became rector of Swanswick, near Bath.
-In 1863, he married Jane Rolleston, the daughter of Rev. George Rolleston (rector and squire of Maltby, W. Riding, father of George Rolleston).
 Earle became a prebendary of Wells, which was a small cathedral city of Somerset, in 1871.
 His recreations were boating, riding and gardening.

 Earle held the position of Professor of Anglo-Saxon at Oxford as well as the rectory of Swanswick until his death.

+Personal life and death

+In 1863, he married Jane Rolleston, the daughter of Rev. George Rolleston (rector and squire of Maltby, W. Riding, father of George Rolleston).

 His address in the 1903 Who's Who (UK) is listed as Swanswick Rectory, Bath, 84 Banbury Road, Oxford.
 He died there on 31 January 1903.